Update on January 14, 2024

 - Stroller access (there is a steep paved 20-meter hill to walk down to get to the beach)

-Good To Know: While Jamaica Beach (on the tip of the peninsula) is more well-known, its rock slabs can be slippery and dangerous for small children.
+Good To Know: While Jamaica Beach (on the tip of the peninsula) is more well-known, its rock slabs can be slippery and dangerous for some small children (mine, including a toddler, were fine – but I want to give you a heads up).
 Plus, it’s more difficult to access Jamaica beach with a stroller, there’s less shade, and there aren’t any pedal boat/kayak rentals.

 Spend Time in a Playground or Park